inv2004/newfix/README.md

 ## Optimization:

-To optimize parsing speed it is better to remove unused fields from full specification like it have been done for ``spec/MINIMAL.xml' and PrimeXM specification in 'scpe/FIX44PXM.xml' already
+To optimize parsing speed it is better to remove unused fields from full specification like it have been done for 'spec/MINIMAL.xml' and PrimeXM specification in 'scpe/FIX44PXM.xml' already

 ```bash
 $ nim c src/newfix/genfix.nim
 $ src/newfix/genfix spec/FIX44MY.xml > fix44my.xml
 ```

-Structure name from the top tags attributes: ``<fix type='FIX' major='4' minor='4' servicepack='min'>`` => ``Fix44Min``
+Structure name from the top tags attributes: `<fix type='FIX' major='4' minor='4' servicepack='min'>` => `Fix44Min`

 If you know that you can optimize some types: for example hex or int instead of string - it possible to optimize separate fields manually in the generated module.